0xInfection/TIDoS-Framework/README.md

 ### Usage :-
 TIDoS is made to be comprehensive.
 It is a highly flexible framework where you just have to select and use modules.

+But before that, you need to set your own API keys for `SHODAN`, `CENSYS`, `FULL CONTACT` and `WHATCMS`.
+Open up `files/config.json` and set your `API KEYS`.

-As the framework opens up, enter the website name `eg. http://www.example.com` and let TIDoS lead you.
+Finally, as the framework opens up, enter the website name `eg. http://www.example.com` and let TIDoS lead you.
 Thats it!
 Its as easy as that.

 > Recommended:
 > - Follow the order of the tool (Run in a schematic way).